ruoyanwangdr/ruoyanwangdr.github.io/_posts/2020-09-28-Jupiter's auroral ionosphere and thermosphere-year1.md

 Met with Emma, Henrik, and Tom at Victoria Park.
 It was nice to see and chat with these lovely folks.

 ### November 5, 2020
-First em lab session to demonstrate.
+Lab session to demonstrate.
 It's been years since the last time I played with circuits.

 ### November 6, 2020
-Second em lab session.
+Second lab session.
 Had a nice conversation with my neighbors this evening.

 ## Week 7
 ### November 9, 2020
 Read Moore et al. (2019) - Modelling H3+ in planetary atmospheres: effects of vertical gradients on observed quantities.

 ### November 10, 2020
 Attended second session of Developing Teaching Practice and workshop Defining and Refining Research Question.

-### November 10, 2020
+### November 11, 2020
 Supervision meeting with Tom.
 Confirmed training plan.
 Will continue reading and start with trying to plot the spectra.

+### November 12, 2020
+Lab session to demonstrate.

+### November 13, 2020
+Second lab session.
+Read Rosie's thesis.